Animal worship: Elephant

 In Thailand it is believed that a white elephant may contain the soul of a dead person, perhaps a Buddha.
 When one is taken the capturer is rewarded and the animal is brought to the king to be kept ever afterward.
 It cannot be bought or sold.
 It is baptized and fêted and mourned for like a human being at its death.
-In some parts of Indo-China, the belief is that the soul of the elephant may injure people after death; it is therefore fêted by a whole village.
+In some parts of Indochina, the belief is that the soul of the elephant may injure people after death; it is therefore fêted by a whole village.
 In Cambodia it is held to bring luck to the kingdom.
-The cult of the white elephant is also found at Ennarea in southern Ethiopia (Thomas 1911, p.
-51).
+The cult of the white elephant is also found at Ennarea in southern Ethiopia.
 In India, the popular Hindu god Ganesha has the head of an elephant and a torso of a human.

-In Surat, unmarried Anāvil girls participate in a holiday referred to as Alunām (Naik, 1958, p.
-393).
+In Surat, unmarried Anāvil girls participate in a holiday referred to as Alunām.
 This holiday is to honor the goddess Pārvatī.
-During this celebration, a clay elephant is prepared (most likely to celebrate Pārvatī's creation of Ganesha from a paste of either turmeric or sandalwood).
+During this celebration, a clay elephant is prepared (most likely to celebrate Pārvatī's creation of Ganesha from a paste of either turmeric or sandalwood.
 Every day, unmarried women worship this elephant by dancing, singing songs, and abstaining from eating salt.
-On the final day of Alunām, the clay elephant is immersed in some body of water (Naik, 1958, p.
-393).
+On the final day of Alunām, the clay elephant is immersed in some body of water.

 Certain cultures also used elephant figurines to display the animal's importance.
-There was evidence of an ancient elephant cult in Sumatra (Schnitger, 1938, p.
-41).
-Stone elephant figurines were built as "seats of the souls" in the Sumatran culture (Schnitger, 1938, p.
-41).
+There was evidence of an ancient elephant cult in Sumatra.
+Stone elephant figurines were built as "seats of the souls" in the Sumatran culture.
 In North Borneo, however, wooden elephant figurines were placed on the top of a bamboo pole.
-This bamboo pole was only erected after the tribe chief had collected a certain number of human heads (Schnitger, 1938, p.
-41).
+This bamboo pole was only erected after the tribe chief had collected a certain number of human heads.

 Wild mammals

 Hare

 In North America, the Algonquian tribes had as their chief deity a "mighty great hare" to whom they went to death.
 According to one account, he lived in the east, according to another in the north.
-In his anthropomorphized form he was known as Menabosho or Michabo (Thomas 1911, p.
-51).
+In his anthropomorphized form he was known as Menabosho or Michabo.

 The Ancient Egyptians also worshipped a hare goddess, named Wenut.
 She was associated with the city of Hermopolis, and her image appears on the standard of the Hermopolitan nome.